The Greatest Threat to Men’s Health? Loneliness

 While it may sound harmless, not maintaining relationships can be dangerous to your overall health and wellbeing.

+That college buddy?
+Haven’t seen him since we graduated.
+My best man?
+He got married and never goes out.
 I stopped playing poker after I got married.
 I stopped playing golf when the kids were born.
 I stopped … having friends.

 If that sounds like you, you’re not alone.
 Well, you feel like you are, but there are lots of men in exactly the same situation.
 Roughly one out of every five men over the age of 65 lives alone.

 Loneliness can kill you.

-Yep, the long-term dangers of loneliness rank right up there with smoking.
-It’s been associated with a higher risk of Alzheimer’s, obesity, diabetes, high blood pressure, cardiovascular disease, and stroke.
+The long-term dangers of loneliness rank right up there with smoking.
+Studies have shown that social isolation, loneliness, and living alone can increase your odds of dying prematurely by up to 32%.
+Loneliness is associated with a higher risk of Alzheimer’s, obesity, diabetes, high blood pressure, cardiovascular disease, and stroke.